Skip to content

 By becoming and remaining a participant or subscriber in this MLS, each participant and subscriber agrees to be subject to the rules and regulations and any other MLS governance provision.
 The MLS may, through the administrative and hearing procedures established in these rules, impose discipline for violations of the rules and other MLS governance provisions.
 Discipline that may be imposed may only consist of one or more of the following:

-5. suspension of MLS rights, privileges and services for not less than thirty (30) days non more than one (1) year
+5. Suspension of MLS rights, privileges and services for not less than thirty (30) days no more than one (1) year

 The following action may be taken for noncompliance with the rules: